Are you the breadwinner in your household? Do you choose your dates (or did you choose your spouse) with his or her earning power in mind?

 - Has your attitude toward finances evolved over the years – as career or family status has changed?

-- Are you attracted to money, to power, to both?
+- Are you attracted to money, to power, or to both?

 - Do you expressly seek a partner in a less competitive or time-consuming field?